Animesh6096/NexusIT/README.md

-# EXORIT Website
+# NexusIT Website

-A modern, responsive company website for EXORIT, built with React, TypeScript, Vite, and Tailwind CSS.
+A modern, responsive company website for NexusIT, built with React, TypeScript, Vite, and Tailwind CSS.

 ## Features